RobTF9/robtf9-portfolio/src/projects/ethereum-wallet.md

 featuredimage: /img/ethvault-cover-image.png
 outline: >-
-  MyEthvault is an open source application that allows users to interact with dApps on the Ethereum block chain without leaving the browser.
-Currently in the prototype phase, my role has been to develop a brand aesthetic as well as working on the front end React app.
+  MyEthvault is an open source application that allows users to interact with dApps on the Ethereum blockchain without leaving the browser.
+Currently in the prototype phase, my role has been to develop a brand aesthetic as well as working on the front-end React application.
+This app is a first of it's which means a blank canvas when it comes to experience and interface patterns.
 content:
   - copy: ''
     image: /img/ethvault-landing-page.jpg